-The Pediatric Epilepsy Surgery Program at UPMC Children's Hospital of Pittsburgh, led by Taylor Abel, MD, and pediatric epileptologist Christina Patterson, MD, provides the region’s most comprehensive and leading edge neurosurgical care for children with epilepsy.
-Our epilepsy program is one of the busiest in the region and evaluates over 1200 children with newly diagnosed epilepsy each year performing over 400 prolonged EEG evaluations for epilepsy each year.
+The Pediatric Epilepsy Surgery Program at UPMC Children's Hospital of Pittsburgh, led by pediatric epilepsy surgeon Taylor Abel, MD and pediatric epileptologists Will Welch, MD and Ruba Al-Ramadhani, MD, provides the region’s most comprehensive and leading edge neurosurgical care for children with epilepsy.
+Our epilepsy program is one of the busiest in the region and evaluates over 1200 children with newly diagnosed epilepsy each year performing over 400 prolonged EEG evaluations for epilepsy annually.

 Leading Edge Diagnosis

 At UPMC Children's Hospital of Pittsburgh, we have an eight-bed epilepsy monitoring unit that specializes in monitoring children with complex epilepsy.
 The full range of epilepsy diagnostics are provided in addition to long-term EEG monitoring, including 3T MRI (with 7T MRI available for research), functional MR imaging, magnetoelectroencephalgraphy (MEG), FDG-PET, and Ictal SPECT.
 These imaging modalities enable our team to identify even the most difficult to localize epileptic foci noninvasively.
 However, when these modalities cannot precisely identify the epileptic focus, we also offer minimally invasive frameless robot-assisted stereoelectroencephalography (SEEG, see below)

 Multidisciplinary Epilepsy Surgery Clinic